 Unexplained Tooth Pain

-Other Emergency Situations
+Other Tooth Trauma Situations

-If you haven’t suffered trauma to your mouth and you aren’t experiencing an emergency related to your teeth, you may still need to seek emergency care for infected gums or orthodontic treatment.
+If you haven’t suffered trauma to your mouth and you aren’t experiencing an emergency related to your teeth, you may still need to seek care for infected gums or orthodontic treatment.
 Injuries to the gums or other soft tissue (cheeks, tongue, etc.) can cause pain and lead to infection.
-Abscesses, in particular, may require emergency care.
+Abscesses, in particular, may require fast care.
 While orthodontic emergencies are rare, trauma and/or broken hardware, or alternately, infection of gum tissue, could require immediate care.